jaweriafayyaz/jaweriafayyaz/README.md

 ## 💫 About Me

-I’m a passionate Computer Science student at **Government College University, Lahore**, with a deep interest in intelligent systems that bridge the gap between human emotion and machine understanding.
+I’m a passionate Computer Science student at Government College University, Lahore, with a deep interest in intelligent systems that bridge the gap between human emotion and machine understanding.
 With strong foundations in Python, ML & NLP, I love solving meaningful problems at the intersection of tech and psychology.

-My Final Year Project — an **Urdu-language Anxiety Detection web app** — uses ML/NLP to classify anxiety levels from text.
+My Final Year Project — an Urdu-language Anxiety Detection web app — uses ML/NLP to classify anxiety levels from text.
 I created a custom dataset of over 12,000 samples, applied NLP preprocessing, trained models (SVM, LightGBM, XGBoost), and deployed the system using Flask with a React frontend.

 In my academic journey, I also built **Sortify**, a DSA-based sorting visualizer that demonstrates algorithms like Bubble, Merge, and Quick Sort using real-time UI and educational metrics.
 I’ve further explored backend logic and database design in projects like a **Cinema Database Management System**, using MS SQL Server and advanced SQL queries.

 ---

 ## 🌐 Connect with Me